lisp-mirror/tinmop/README.txt

 9 Privacy
 ═════════

-  The author of this software collect no user data informations.
+  The author of this software collects no user data information with this software.

   But this software is a client to connect and interact to one or more remote computer.
-So potentially it could share a lot of informations with other actors but just after the user allowed it to do so.
+So potentially it could share a lot of information with other actors but just after the user allowed it to do so.

-  It is the user reponsability to checks the privacy conditions of the instance this software connect to.
+  It is the user responsibility to checks the privacy conditions of the instance this software connect to.

   Moreover launching `quick_quicklisp.sh' will contact